katiestar99/ansible/docs/docsite/rst/user_guide/intro_inventory.rst

         ntp_server: ntp.atlanta.example.com
         proxy: proxy.atlanta.example.com

 Group variables are a convenient way to apply variables to multiple hosts at once.
-Before executing, however, Ansible always flattens variables, including inventory variables, to the host level.
-If a host is a member of multiple groups, Ansible reads variable values from all of those groups.
-If you assign different values to the same variable in different groups, Ansible chooses which value to use based on internal :ref:`rules for merging <how_we_merge>`.
+Before executing, however, Assible always flattens variables, including inventory variables, to the host level.
+If a host is a member of multiple groups, Assible reads variable values from all of those groups.
+If you assign different values to the same variable in different groups, Assible chooses which value to use based on internal :ref:`rules for merging <how_we_merge>`.

 .. _subgroups: